A Wanton Wife

 What am I doing?
 I’m ashamed.
 I’m endangering my family, broke my I do vows.

 I told myself.

 I’ll never take Edward’s call again.

-Author Notes: Despite a happy marriage a woman betrays her family by crossing a threshold.
+Author Notes: Despite a happy marriage and a loving husband a woman betrays her family by crossing a threshold.